Table of Contents

 Effective use of Nafis requires early workforce planning, retention strategies, and monitoring, as support functions as a time-bound cost adjustment rather than a permanent subsidy, influencing hiring and growth decisions.

 In most markets, hiring decisions are driven by salary and availability.
 In the UAE, there is a third variable: Emiratisation.
-The UAE government’s Nafis programme is targeting 75,000 Emiratis in private-sector roles by 2025, signalling a structural shift in how the private workforce is expected to evolve.
+According to Khaleej Times¹, over 157,000 Emiratis are now employed in the private sector across more than 30,000 companies, a more than 437 percent increase in just four years under the Nafis programme.
+The Nafis programme is now backed by a budget of AED 24 billion, signalling a structural shift in how the private workforce is expected to evolve.

 In Dubai hiring conversations, the Nafis programme is often treated as a hiring incentive or a government subsidy.
 In practice, it sits within a broader compliance framework that affects payroll planning, headcount strategy, and reporting exposure.
 Emiratisation targets are monitored through MOHRE systems, turning workforce composition into a measurable regulatory metric rather than an internal HR objective.